-If you’ve spotted small bugs in your home or woken up with mysterious bites, you might be wondering whether you’re dealing with carpet beetles or bed bugs.
-While these two pests are often confused, they’re actually quite different in appearance, behavior, and the problems they cause.
+If you’ve spotted small bugs in your home or woken up with mystery bites, you might wonder whether you have carpet beetles or bed bugs.
+These two pests are often confused, but they’re very different in how they look, what they do, and the problems they cause.

-Understanding the difference between carpet beetles vs bed bugs is crucial for proper treatment.
-Getting the identification wrong can lead to wasted time, money, and frustration.
-In my four years as a registered technician with our family business that’s been serving the DMV area for over 50 years, I’ve seen countless homeowners struggle with this exact confusion.
+Telling carpet beetles vs bed bugs apart matters for proper treatment.
+Getting the ID wrong wastes time and money.
+In my four years as a registered technician with our family business that’s served the DMV area for over 50 years, I’ve seen many homeowners struggle with this mix-up.

 How to Tell Carpet Beetles and Bed Bugs Apart

-The most reliable way to distinguish between carpet beetles vs bed bugs is by looking at their body shape and color patterns.
-These physical differences are your first clue to proper identification.
+The best way to tell these pests apart is by looking at their body shape and color.
+These physical differences are your first clue.

 Carpet Beetle Appearance

-Carpet beetles have a distinctive round, dome-shaped body that looks similar to a tiny ladybug.
-Adult carpet beetles measure about 2-4 mm and display mottled patterns of white, yellow, brown, or black scales.
+Carpet beetles have a round, dome-shaped body that looks like a tiny ladybug.
+Adults measure about 2-4 mm and show patterns of white, yellow, brown, or black scales.

-According to the University of Maryland Extension, carpet beetles have a classic “lady-beetle” shape with colorful, patterned exteriors.
-This distinctive appearance is key to proper identification, as their dome-shaped body and scale patterns clearly distinguish them from other household pests.
+The University of Maryland Extension notes that carpet beetles have a classic “lady-beetle” shape with colorful, patterned exteriors.
+This dome shape and scale pattern clearly sets them apart from other household pests.

-The larvae look completely different from adults.
-They’re carrot-shaped or teardrop-shaped and covered with brown bristly hairs.
-These larvae are what actually cause most of the problems in homes.
+The larvae look nothing like the adults.
+They’re carrot-shaped and covered with brown bristly hairs.
+These larvae cause most of the problems in homes.

 Bed Bug Appearance

-Bed bugs have a completely different look.
-They’re flat, oval-shaped, and wingless with a reddish-brown color that becomes darker after feeding.
-Adults measure 1-7 mm in length.
+Bed bugs look very different.
+They’re flat, oval-shaped, and wingless with a reddish-brown color that gets darker after feeding.
+Adults are 1-7 mm long.

-The CDC describes bed bugs as having a distinctly flattened appearance when unfed, which becomes more pronounced and swollen after blood feeding.
-This flattened profile allows them to hide in extremely narrow cracks and crevices near sleeping areas.
+The CDC describes bed bugs as having a flat shape when unfed, which becomes swollen after feeding.
+This flat profile lets them hide in very narrow cracks near sleeping areas.

-Unlike carpet beetles, bed bugs maintain the same basic shape throughout their development.
+Unlike carpet beetles, bed bugs keep the same basic shape as they grow.
 Young bed bugs (nymphs) look like smaller, paler versions of adults.

 | Carpet Beetles | Bed Bugs | |